Taste exquisite wines and food across France and Spain.

 Warm up your winter break by traveling through the picturesque hillsides of France and Spain as you study the wine business!
-This specialized travel-based January study abroad program will take you through popular wine regions where you will examine the individuality and expression of this exquisitely refined product, learn about wine pairing, and study the tourism industry.
-Among the various program destinations are some of the Mediterranean’s top destinations, including Barcelona, Marseille, and Aix-en-Provence.
+This specialized travel-based January study abroad program will take you through popular wine regions to examine the individuality and expression of this exquisitely refined product, learn about wine pairing, and study the tourism industry.
+You’ll experience the Mediterranean’s top destinations, including Barcelona, Marseille, and Aix-en-Provence.
 Coursework credit can be awarded in: Business, Wine Studies, Marketing, Geography, Hospitality Management, Environmental Studies, and International Relations.

 - Chance to speak directly with winemakers, master chefs, and tourism agencies

 - Experienced program instructor with fifteen years in the international wine industry